Erfan-Ahmadi/erfan-ahmadi.github.io/Yugen/Introduction.md

 1. You create a class and inherit from DemoFramework and start implementing a Demo
 2. You Register that class and give it a name.
 And when you select a Demo from the command line or the command arguments it will construct the selected demo and will run it.

+It also supports a very simple hot-reloading functionality for fast shader writing iterations.

 Here is an example simplified demo code :